clojurewerkz/buffy/README.md

 # Buffy, the byte buffer slayer

-Buffer is a Clojure library to work with Binary Data.
+Buffy is a Clojure library to work with Binary Data, write complete binary protocol implementations in clojure, store your complex data structures in an off-heap chache, read binary files and do everything you would usually do `ByteBuffer`.

 ## Main features